A book-length history of the 1812 privateer is available on board

 Many Salem mariners chose privateering as being the least of the three evils — or at least the one in which they had most control over their destinies.
 The 25 men who joined together to outfit Fame were typical.
 These men were not wealthy.
 They were captains, merchants and shipowners in a modest way.
 They couldn’t afford not to be working, and they weren’t rich enough to invest in privateers while remaining safely at home.
 Their plan was to pool their resources, purchase a suitable vessel and man it themselves.

 When war appeared imminent, they purchased a fast little schooner that had recently been built by Captain Epes Davis of Annisquam.
 Fame, as Davis called her, was about 50 feet on deck, with a broad bow and a pointed ‘pink’ stern.
 She could carry two small cannons and a crew of up to 30.
-Fame had originally been designed for fishing, so her new owners brought her to Salem and fitted her out to carry the armament and larger crew of a privateer.
+Fame had originally been designed for fishing, so her new owners brought her to Salem and fitted her out to carry the cannons and larger crew of a privateer.

 THE CAPTAIN

 The next order of business was to choose a captain from their crew of captains.
 They settled on William Webb, their senior member at 47 and a veteran blue-water skipper.
 For his lieutenant, they chose John Becket Jr., another experienced shipmaster.
-They applied for a privateering commission, and as soon as the commissions arrived from Washington, DC — on July 1, 1812 — they set sail for the eastward.
+They applied for a privateering commission, and as soon as the commissions arrived from Washington, DC — on July 1, 1812 — they set sail for British Canada.

 Reverend William Bentley of Salem noted the event in his diary: